joshloyal/dynetlsm/README.md

 Background
 ----------

 Latent space models (LSMs) are a powerful approach to modeling network data.
 One is often interested in inferring properties of nodes in a network based on their connectivity patterns.
-Originally proposed by Hoff et al. 2002, LSMs learn a latent embedding for each node that captures the similarity between them.
-This package focuses on embeddings within a Euclidean space so that the log-odds of forming an edge between two nodes is inversally proportional the distance between their latent positions.
-In other words, nodes that are close together in the latent space are more likeliy to form a connection in the observed network.
+Originally proposed by Hoff et al. (2002), LSMs learn a latent embedding for each node that captures the similarity between them.
+This package focuses on embeddings within a Euclidean space so that the log-odds of forming an edge between two nodes is inversely proportional to the distance between their latent positions.
+In other words, nodes that are close together in the latent space are more likely to form a connection in the observed network.
 The generative model is as follows:

 1. For each node, we sample a node's latent position from a Gaussian distribution: